ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. note::

-  If not all preprocessor functions support lazy data, computational performance may be best with the :ref:`default scheduler
+  If not all preprocessor functions support lazy data, computational performance may be best with the :ref:`threaded scheduler
-  <config-dask-default-scheduler>`.
+  <config-dask-threaded-scheduler>`.
   See :issue:`674` for progress on making all preprocessor functions lazy.

 *Personal computer*